exreplay/vuex-decorators/docs/api/export-vuex-store/README.md

 # ExportVuexStore

 Every class you decorate with `@VuexClass` is saved internally inside a `stores` object.
-So if you want the access the store you created just pass the class to the `ExportVuexStore` method, which returns the final object, even with all the nested modules, ready to be passed to vuex.
+So if you want to access the store you created just pass the class to the `ExportVuexStore` method, which returns the final object, even with all the nested modules, ready to be passed to vuex.

 ```typescript
 // ./TestStore.js